anhr/universe/hyperSphere/README.md

 ---

 ### 5. Client-Side Connection
-Use this code on your main web page to start receiving hypersphere data:
+Use this code on your web page to start receiving hypersphere data:

 ```javascript
 const serverAddress = 'ws://localhost:5000/ws'; // Port must match IIS Binding